Kumawu roads: Work is even progressing faster after by-election – Roads Minister

-Mr Kwasi Amoako-Atta, Minister for Roads, and Highways, has rebutted claims that work on the Kumawu roads has stalled after the Kumawu by-election.
+Kwasi Amoako-Atta, Minister for Roads, and Highways has rebutted claims that work on the Kumawu roads has stalled after the Kumawu by-election.

 “No machine has left the site, nothing has changed, and work is even progressing faster,” he told the media after inspecting the progress of work.